The MARS DIRT CAR Series will utilize the UMP DIRTcar Super Late Model rules with the following additions:

 All drivers will enter and race only one car, except when damage or equipment failure prevents the original car from competing.
 IF a driver experiences damage or failure sufficient enough for his car to be unable to compete, then a driver may go to a back-up car ONLY after gaining permission from MARS series officials.
 Drivers may also borrow a car from another competitor.
 Drivers MUST inform MARS series officials that they intend to use a back-up car, and will do so only with MARS series officials permission.
 Any driver that fails to inform a MARS series official that they intend to use a back up car shall be disqualified from the remainder of the event.
 Drivers that use a back up, or borrowed car will surrender their assigned starting position, and start the event from the rear of the field.
-Drivers will have until the qualifying event (in most MARS events, that will be the heat race.
-IF other means of qualifying are used, such as time trials, then car choice will become final at that point.) to make their car choice.
-Once that driver’s assigned qualifying event has been run, his car choice is final and this rule will apply to any events that follow.
-Drivers WILL be able to use a back up car WITHOUT surrendering qualifying event starting position should they decide to use a back up car prior to qualifying.
+Drivers at any time will be able to change cars up until feature race.
 AT NO TIME will more than one driver be allowed to use the same car.
 IF a back up car has been used,drivers may only go back to their original car with MARS series officials permission.

 STARTS AND RE-STARTS.